Saturday, April 28, 2012

 Virtuosity by Jessica Martinez

-In the meantime, we also learn that Carmen has been struggling with a psychological addiction to a prescription drug.
+In the meantime, it is revealed that Carmen has been struggling with prescription drug addiction.
 While on tour in Tokyo last year, Carmen had a meltdown on stage.
 Her mother, who is also her manager, arranged for Carmen to take the anti-anxiety drug, Inderal.
 Although the drug calms her, it has begun to stifle her playing, removing the passion she once had.
 Soon Carmen finds herself taking the drug not just for performances but also for her lessons with her elderly Russian teacher, Yuri.
 Taking Inderal makes Carmen feel like she is a fraud, a fake who goes through the motions to make music.
 In an attempt to recover what she feels she has lost, and after witnessing Jeremy's impassioned playing, Carmen stops taking the Inderal for a period of time.

 Virtuosity provides a fascinating look into the competitive world of classical music, and some of the issues young musicians must navigate around as they develop their careers.
 Martinez was herself a classical violinist and because she is writing about a subject she knows well, this novel is a realistic portrayal of the classical music world.
 Many young musicians experience extreme pressure from parents and teachers to lay down that perfect performance.
 In the competitive world of music, performances must be perfect, dynamic and unique - no small thing for a young person.
 This pressure is in addition to coping with memorizing huge amounts of repertoire, dealing with criticism that can at times be brutal and working through injuries.
 Some musicians struggle with eating disorders as well as with addictions to prescription medications.
 Others experience the same sort of self-doubt that Carmen experiences in Virtuosity.